Leuchtfeuer/typo3-secure-downloads/Documentation/Admin/ExtensionConfiguration/Index.rst

    Description
          Each file access will be logged to database, this could be a performance issue, if you have a high traffic site.
 If you decide to turn it on, a backend module will be activated to see the traffic caused by user/ file

+.. _admin-extensionConfiguration-skipCheckConfiguration:

+skipCheckConfiguration
+---
+.. container:: table-row

+   Property
+         skipCheckConfiguration
+   Data type
+         boolean
+   Default
+         :code:`false`
+   Description
+         Skip checking the secured files and directories in the extension's configuration module.
+The sections "Check Direct File Access" and "Checks directories matching the pattern" will not be rendered.
+This option may be useful if you have many or large secured directories.

 .. ### END~OF~TABLE ###